microsoft/pxt/docs/blog/10th-anniversary.md

 >_Now I'm in college majoring in Computer Science, and I owe it all to MakeCode Arcade._

 To everyone who has taught with MakeCode, learned with MakeCode, built with MakeCode, contributed to MakeCode, or simply encouraged someone else to give coding a try: Thank you.
-For putting your trust in this product and using it to inspire new generations of technology creators.
+We are so grateful for your trust in this product and for your help in inspiring the next generation of technology creators.

 ## The next 10 years